ExpositionEngineering/exposition-engineering-syllabus/README.md

 facilitate the assessment of the completed peer reviews.
-- **Recorded Episodes**: Along with the certification that a learner completed the required training for use of the podcasting studio, this includes the single-take recording, editing, and engineering of two podcast episodes, the final versions of which must be uploaded in `WAV` and `MP3` format to a Google Drive.
+- **Recorded Episodes**: Along with the certification that a learner completed the required training for use of the podcasting studio, this includes the single-take recording, editing, and audio engineering of two podcast episodes, the final versions of which must be uploaded in `WAV` and `MP3` format to a Google Drive.
+If time permits, the course instructor will make these podcast episodes available on a podcast web site and through podcast hosting platforms such as Spotify.
-- **Podcast Presentation**: This includes an assessment of a final presentation given on the day of the final examination, Friday, May 3, 2024 at 9:00 AM.
+- **Podcast Presentations**: This includes the assessment for a practice presentation that was previously developed through a brainstorming session and an outline and the assessment of a final presentation given on the day of the final examination, Friday, May 3, 2024 at 9:00 AM.
 - **Final Grade**: This score is a percentage out of 100%.
 When this score is part of an interim report it may represent an over-estimate of a student's final grade because of the fact that it incorporates other over-estimates in one of